z-song/laravel-admin/docs/en/installation.md

 ### Configuration file

-After the installation is complete,all configurations are in the `config/admin.php` file.
+After the installation is complete, all configurations are in the `config/admin.php` file.

 ### Admin files

 After install,you can find directory`app/Admin`,and then most of our develop work is under this directory.

 ```